MicrosoftDocs/security/zero-trust/adopt/rapidly-modernize-security-posture.md

   - zerotrust-solution
 ---

-# Rapidly modernize your security posture for Zero Trust
+# Rapidly modernize your security posture

 As part of Zero Trust adoption guidance, this article describes the business scenario of rapidly modernizing your security posture.
 Rather than focusing on the technical work required to implement a Zero Trust architecture, this scenario focuses on how to develop your strategy and priorities and then how to systematically implement your priorities, piece by piece, while measuring and reporting your progress.